ocasazza/terraform-provider-atlassian-operations/docs/resources/escalation.md

 Optional:

-- `close_alert_after_all` (Boolean) It is to close the alert automatically if escalation repeats are completed.
+- `close_alert_after_all` (Boolean) Whether to automatically close the alert after all repeat cycles are completed.
+Defaults to false.
-- `count` (Number) Repeat time indicating how many times the repeat action will be performed.
+- `count` (Number) The number of times to repeat the escalation rules.
+Must be between 1 and 20.
+Defaults to 1.
-- `reset_recipient_states` (Boolean) It is for reverting acknowledge and seen states back on each repeat turn if an alert is not closed.
+- `reset_recipient_states` (Boolean) Whether to reset acknowledgment and seen states for recipients on each repeat cycle if the alert remains open.
+Defaults to false.
-- `wait_interval` (Number) The duration in minutes to repeat the escalation rules after processing the last escalation rule.
-It is mandatory if you would like to add or remove repeat option.
-0 should be given as a value to disable repeat option.
+- `wait_interval` (Number) The time to wait (in minutes) before repeating the escalation rules.
+Set to 0 to disable repeats.
+Required when configuring repeat behavior.